 The work and wellbeing of the Platform are strengthened profoundly by the diversity of our community and our differences in background, culture, experience, national origin, religion, sexual orientation, and much more.
 We actively seek and welcome constructive contributions from all people, including people of color, women, the LGBTQIA community, and persons with disabilities, as well as perspectives from people across the spectrum of disciplines and methods.
 The roots of this deep commitment are many and, appropriately, diverse.
 We are very much learning how to reflect this in our practice and welcome new ideas.

 We believe in collaboration.

-The Open Knowledge platform and HBS Open Knowledge community are fundamentally built on the principle of collaboration: that everyone has something valuable to contribute, that by building on each other’s ideas we can achieve far more than any one of us could on our own, that each of us has a role to play in our community.
+The Platform and HBS Digital Initiative community are fundamentally built on the principle of collaboration: that everyone has something valuable to contribute, that by building on each other’s ideas we can achieve far more than any one of us could on our own, that each of us has a role to play in our community.
 In that spirit, we invite you to share your thoughts and questions on community norms — everything from how we comment to appropriate ways to share these ideas outside of the platform.
-It is important to note that as the host, common bond and the academic home of the community, HBS asserts a broad right to use in diverse ways any of the materials developed in the Open Forum.
-The idea here is not to claim all the value, but to provide maximum flexibility towards making the Open Forum a success.
+It is important to note that as the host, common bond and the academic home of the community, HBS asserts a broad right to use in diverse ways any of the materials developed in the Platform.
+The idea here is not to claim all the value, but to provide maximum flexibility towards making the Platform a success.